 My mother, like many young women of her generation, had wanted to attend high school.
 And college.
-But the family was poor and there were many mouths to feed.
+But the family was poor, and there were many mouths to feed.
 In the end, she had to quit school after seventh grade to take a job.
-She worked as bookkeeper, a respectable profession.
+She worked as bookkeeper.
 At 14, my mother was respectable.
 Also naïve and innocent.

 The first place she worked was a music publishing house on the Lower East Side where she had grown up.
-She was there for seven or eight years and finally decided to seek a better paid job.
+She was there for seven or eight years and finally decided to get a better job.

 Immigrant children had trouble breaking into the workforce.
-And of course, my mother had the additional burden of being female at a time when women were not considered equal.
+Of course, my mother had the additional burden of being female at a time when women were not considered equal.
 There was no “political correctness” to protect them.

 My mother was blond and green-eyed.
 At 5 foot 7 inches, she was tall for her generation.
 Her English was better than most of the family since she had been born “on this side” of the Atlantic and had all her schooling in New York.